theopenhighway/angklungrobot/README.md

 ## Overview

-This is a repository is based on my undergraduate thesis, titled "Perancangan Sistem Otomatisasi Alat Musik Angklung dengan Input Berformat MIDI" (translation: Design of an Automated Angklung Musical Instrument System with MIDI Input).
+This is a repository based on my undergraduate thesis, titled "Perancangan Sistem Otomatisasi Alat Musik Angklung dengan Input Berformat MIDI" (translation: Design of an Automated Angklung Musical Instrument System with MIDI Input).
 It is a system that allows an angklung (Indonesian traditional musical instrument) to operate automatically based on MIDI events.

 There are two modes available on this system: